sanghyeonp/MP_segmentation/README.md

 ## Sanghyeon Park

-*This is bachelor dissertation conducted at Ghent University Global Campus (GUGC).*
+*This is bachelor dissertation conducted at Ghent University Global Campus (GUGC), Incheon, Republic of Korea in 2021.*

 Counsellors: Ho-min Park, Maria Krishna de Guzman\